 A final note on Japanese hiking fashion

 If you want to try and “fit in” on the trails in Japan, you’ll generally want to cover your skin where possible.
-The same is true for fashion in the city, but it’s generally in Japan people dress more modestly compared to western countries.
+The same is true for fashion in the city, but generally in Japan people dress more modestly compared to western countries.
 On the trail, you’ll see a lot of long-sleeved tops and leggings with shorts on top in summer.
 Also wearing just leggings by itself is something people don’t generally do over here.

 That’s not to say 100% of people follow this.
 You’ll still see people wearing shorts both in the city and on the trail, so if you feel more comfortable in shorts, and don’t really care about trying to “fit in”, this is completely OK as well.
 Realistically speaking, if appearance-wise you already look different, you’re still going to stand out no matter what you wear!